-Three talented spice artisans—Kathy FitzHenry of Juliet Mae Spices; Lior Lev Sercarz, master spice blender, author of The Art of Blending and owner of Le Boite, the elite spice and biscuit shop in New York; and Peter Bahlawanian, c0-owner and master blender of Spice Station in Los Angeles and Montreal—indulged us in a conversation of their passionate work.
+Three talented spice artisans—Kathy FitzHenry formerly of Juliet Mae Spices; Lior Lev Sercarz, master spice blender, author of The Art of Blending and owner of La Boite, the elite spice and biscuit shop in New York; and Peter Bahlawanian, co-owner and master blender of Spice Station in Los Angeles and Montreal—indulged us in a conversation of their passionate work.
 Beyond being studious and disciplined in their craft, they surprisingly have quite a few things in common.

 They all have a deep fascination with spices.
 They understand and appreciate the cultural influence and global connection.
-They attack blending and procuring spices like a labor of love.
+Their approach to blending and procuring spices is a labor of love.

-They live and breathe all things spice and emphatically state that the use of spices and custom blends is expanding.
-Their general consensus is that spice use and the interest in exotic blends is not a culinary trend but a necessary part of cooking that underscores a burgeoning interest in global cuisine.
+Collectively, each artisan lives and breathes all things spice, and emphatically states that the use of spices and custom blends is expanding.
+Spice usage and the interest in exotic blends is not a culinary trend, but a necessary part of cooking that underscores a burgeoning interest in global cuisine.

 They focus on small-batch processing and use exceptionally high-quality ingredients sourced from trusted farmers and direct importers whenever possible.
 They have cultivated strong relationships with their suppliers over the years.

-They have a list of celebrity chef clientele and loyal home cooks.
-It seems for each there is a story behind the blends, whether it is historical or personal.
+With a list of celebrity chef clientele and loyal home cooks, it seems for each there is a story behind the blends, whether it is historical or personal.
 Their handcrafted mixtures often represent a memory, or as Lior states, “a place in time.”